 - 1/2 c plain flour, extra

 - 180°C. Place apple, caster sugar, cinnamon and 2 tablespoons of water in a large pot.
 Cover and cook for 5 minutes.
 If using rhubarb, add it once the apple has started to soften, along withe flour (If rhubarb isn’t being used, just add the flour).
 Cook for another 5 – 10 minutes, until soft.

 - Transfer to an oven proof baking dish.

 - In a bowl, combine the oats, additional flour and brown sugar.
 Add butter and use your fingers to rub into the mixture until it resembles coarse crumbs.
 Add the coconut.

-- Spread over the apple mixture and bake in the over for 30 minutes or so until golden.
+- Spread over the apple mixture and bake in the oven for 30 minutes or until golden.